-The National Disability Insurance Scheme (DisabilityCare) has become a reality with a guaranteed financial contribution sourced directly from taxpayers, and promised contributions from the states of Australia.
+The National Disability Insurance Scheme (NDIS) became a reality when the former ALP federal government managed to secure a deal with state governments that resulted in a guaranteed financial contribution sourced directly from taxpayers (increases in Medicare levy), and promised contributions from the states of Australia.

-From 1 July 2014, all eligible taxpayers will pay an extra 0.5% in the Medicare Levy to help fund the National Disability Insurance Scheme (NDIS), subject to legislation being passed.
-According to Prime Minister, Julia Gillard, this will mean the average Australian (on $70,000 a year) will pay an extra $365 a year (an additional $1 a day in Medicare Levy), although the actual amount you will pay depends on your level of annual income.
+Since 1 July 2014, all eligible taxpayers pay an extra 0.5% in the Medicare Levy to help fund the National Disability Insurance Scheme (NDIS).
+According to comments made by former Prime Minister, Julia Gillard, this means the average Australian (on $70,000 a year) pays an extra $365 a year (an additional $1 a day in Medicare Levy), although the actual amount you will pay depends on your level of annual taxable income.

 What is the NDIS?